Short-Term Turbulence Prediction for Seeing Using Machine Learning: Conclusions and Discussion

-Our experiments revealed that a 2-hour training window was optimal for all models, suggesting that seeing does not exhibit long-term temporal dependencies under the considered conditions.
-With this optimal context length, all four models produced reasonable forecasts, exhibiting the expected trend: increasing RMSE with forecasting horizon, while correlation with ground truth progressively decreases.
 Among the models, LSTM achieved the lowest errors overall, slightly outperforming the others in terms of point prediction accuracy.
 However, when considering both accuracy and uncertainty quantification, the \textsc{FloTS} model offers the most favorable trade-off between precision and informativeness.
 As shown in the error and correlation metrics, its performance is very close to that of LSTM.
 Importantly, the case studies demonstrate that the \textsc{FloTS} model's predictive density not only captures the general trends of the ground truth but also tracks local variations, such as short-term increases and decreases in seeing values, with higher fidelity.
 This capacity to model both global behavior and fine-grained fluctuations enhances the realism of the predictions, making them more consistent with the observed data.

-In contrast, the GP kernels used in this study rely on very few parameters, and the specific kernel choices we adopted do not permit modeling multiple time scales in the predictive probability structure.
-This contrasts with \textsc{FloTS}, which leverages a high-capacity architecture with many parameters and no such restriction.
-It is important to note, however, that this limitation is not intrinsic to GPs themselves, but rather a consequence of our decision to favor simple kernel formulations in this work.
-We also aim to explore more expressive GP kernels that can capture multi-scale temporal structures while preserving the interpretability and calibration advantages of the GP framework.
+The comparatively lower performance of the GP model should therefore be interpreted in light of the specific GP baseline adopted in this study, rather than as a fundamental limitation of Gaussian Process methods.
+The use of a simple stationary exponential kernel, together with hyperparameter estimation on a restricted training subset for computational efficiency, may limit the ability of the GP to represent multi-scale or non-stationary seeing dynamics.
+More expressive GP formulations, including multi-scale or non-stationary kernels and scalable sparse approximations, remain an important direction for future work.